Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Limitations and challenges

 Recognizing the obstacles in integrating \ac{AI} solutions into healthcare practices, including infrastructural, regulatory, and cultural challenges, is essential.
-In conclusion, we highlight the critical role of cross-disciplinary cooperation in seamlessly integrating \ac{AI} into healthcare systems, thereby maximizing its beneficial impacts on patient health outcomes.
+Highlighting the critical role of cross-disciplinary cooperation in seamlessly integrating \ac{AI} into healthcare systems, thereby maximizing its beneficial impacts on patient health outcomes.

-The reported metrics of \ac{AI} models, such as accuracy, sensitivity, and specificity, can vary significantly across academic publications due to factors like the choice of dataset, data quality, and the methodological approach utilized.
-The performance of \ac{AI} models in controlled experimental setups may not accurately represent their effectiveness in actual clinical scenarios.
-Variables including data discrepancies, lack of complete data, and evolving clinical conditions can substantially influence outcomes.
-Therefore, assessing a model's flexibility and reliability in diverse conditions is crucial.
-Table \ref{tab8} provides an overview of the performance indicators for various \ac{AI}-enhanced \ac{TCD} frameworks, presented in percentage (\%) terms, across multiple models and data sources.
-Additionally, Figures \ref{fig15} and \ref{fig16} display these performance indicators, also in percentage (\%) terms, with a focus on private datasets and \ac{US} imaging data, respectively.

-Although \ac{AI} methodologies have shown promise in TC diagnosis, they face challenges that hinder the development of efficient solutions, lead to increased expenses, and limit their broad application.
-For precise detection of TC, it's essential to collect and securely consolidate all relevant data in a single repository, unless adopting federated learning (FL) approaches, as Himeur et al. suggest \cite{himeur2023federated}.
-Following this, algorithms capable of identifying all forms of TC must be developed.
+Although \ac{AI} methodologies have shown promise in \ac{TC} diagnosis, they face challenges that hinder the development of efficient solutions, lead to increased expenses, and limit their broad application.
+For precise detection of \ac{TC}, it's essential to collect and securely consolidate all relevant data in a single repository, unless adopting \ac{FL} approaches, as Himeur et al. suggest \cite{himeur2023federated}.
+Following this, algorithms capable of identifying all forms of \ac{TC} must be developed.
 Comprehensive \ac{TCD} should include an extensive array of training and testing images, diagrams of nodules, and detailed classifications of nodule characteristics across different sizes, as Shah et al. recommend \cite{shah2023deep}.
-It's crucial for these datasets to be continually updated with data from \ac{MRI}, \ac{CT} scans, X-rays, and other clinical images to assess TC accurately.
-Inclusion of demographic details such as race, ethnicity, gender, and age is also necessary.
+It's crucial for these datasets to be continually updated with data from \ac{MRI}, \ac{CT} scans, X-rays, and other clinical images to assess \ac{TC} accurately.
+The inclusion of demographic details such as race, ethnicity, gender, and age is also necessary.
 Establishing a centralized database accessible to all healthcare facilities for testing, validating, and implementing \ac{AI} algorithms on the collected data is critical, following Salazar et al.'s guidance \cite{salazar2019thyroid}.
 Additionally, a succinct overview of further limitations and challenges yet to be addressed is provided.